Newcastle, UK

 Ouseburn

 Newcastle's creative valley — a former industrial area transformed into the city's cultural hub.
-Ouseburn is home to The Cluny, The Cumberland Arms, and Ernest, all excellent live music venues.
+Ouseburn is home to The Cluny, The Cumberland Arms, Cobalt Studios and Ernest, all excellent live music venues.
 The scene here is indie, folk, and experimental — thoughtful, original, and community-driven.
 Bands from Ouseburn tend to be musically ambitious and well-rehearsed.
-Perfect for finding acts with genuine artistic credibility for bar openings, festivals, and creative events.
+Perfect for finding indie or rock acts with genuine artistic credibility for bar openings, festivals, and creative events.

 Bigg Market & City Centre

 The heart of Newcastle's famous nightlife.
 The Bigg Market and surrounding streets are packed with bars that host live music — mainly covers bands, party acts, and crowd-pleasing entertainment.
 Musicians who work this circuit are battle-hardened — they know how to fill a dance floor and keep a Saturday night crowd happy.
-Ideal for pubs, bars, and event organisers who want guaranteed high-energy entertainment.
+Ideal for pubs, bars, and event organisers who want guaranteed high-energy tribute and party acts.

 Jesmond

 Newcastle's leafy suburb north of the city centre.
-Jesmond's gastropubs, wine bars, and restaurants host more refined live music — jazz trios, acoustic duos, and singer-songwriters.
+Jesmond's gastropubs, wine bars, and restaurants host more refined live music: jazz trios, acoustic duos, soul singers, and singer-songwriters.
 The Head of Steam and other Jesmond venues attract a slightly older, more discerning crowd.
-Musicians here are polished and professional.
-Great for finding reliable acts for restaurant bookings, private dinner parties, and corporate events that need atmosphere without volume.
+Musicians here are polished and professional — great for finding reliable acts for restaurant bookings, private dinner parties, and corporate events that need atmosphere without volume.

 Gateshead & The Quayside

-Across the Tyne, Gateshead is home to Sage Gateshead — one of the UK's premier music venues.
-The Sage's influence has raised musical standards across the whole region, and many North East musicians have trained or performed there.
+Across the Tyne, Gateshead is home to The Glasshouse (formerly Sage Gateshead), one of the UK's premier music venues.
+Its influence has raised musical standards across the whole region, and many North East musicians have trained or performed there.
 Quayside bars and restaurants also host live acts.
-If you need classically trained musicians, jazz ensembles, or folk acts with serious chops, the Gateshead connection is where to look.
-Professional, versatile, and technically excellent.
+If you need classically trained musicians, jazz ensembles, or folk acts with serious chops, the Gateshead connection is where to look — professional, versatile, and technically excellent.

 Bands for Hire — Platform Comparison